 Will our problems never end?

 I try to stay calm although I’m very worried.
-Went out to buy some girly clothes for her; that was wonderful!
+Went out to buy some girly clothes for her; that helped ease my mind!

 Are you also 33 weeks pregnant?
 Please share your experiences and thoughts by leaving a comment below!